ultimatecoder/tor_under_the_hood/src/slides.md

 * Helps in connecting to Tor network if Tor is blocked by ISP or any level

-* Bridges are geo distributed located
+* Bridges are GEO distributed

 * It is difficult to get addresses of all the bridges